thingsdb/ThingsDocs/content/data-types/thing/get/_index.md

 weight: 3
 ---

-Return the value of a property on a [thing](../../thing) by a given property name.
+Return the value of a property on a [thing](..) by a given property name.
 If the property is not found then the return value will be `nil`, unless an alternative return value is given.

 This function does *not* generate an [event](../../../events).

 ### Function

 *thing*.`get(name [, alt])`

 ### Arguments

 Argument | Type | Description
 -------- | ---- | -----------
-name | raw (required) | Name of the property where to return the value for. alt | any (optional) | Optional return value.
+name | str (required) | Name of the property where to return the value for. alt | any (optional) | Optional return value.

 ### Return value

 Returns the value for the given property name.
 If the property is not found the the return value will be `nil`  unless an alternative return value is given as second argument.